 - Maligned Mixed Marriage: An activist is sold out to the police by other black radicals who dislike that he's involved with a white Irishwoman.
 To them, this is "protecting the movement".

-- Mixed Ancestry: The son of Afrikaner Pence and the black informant who he's involved with.
+- Mixed Ancestry: The son of Afrikaner Pence and the black informant who he's involved with has this.

 - No-Holds-Barred Beatdown: A black activist leader is beaten to death by police while lying on the ground.